Union Pacific North Line: History

+On May 20, 2024, a new station named Peterson/Ridge was opened in Chicago's Edgewater neighborhood.
+It is situated between the Rogers Park and Ravenswood stations.

 Ridership

 Between 2014 and 2019, annual ridership declined by 8.3% from 9,328,441 passengers to 8,552,117 passengers.
 Due to the COVID-19 pandemic, ridership dropped to 2,300,363 passengers in 2020.
 As of October 2024, the line has Metra's highest ridership recovery rate at 83% of pre-pandemic weekday ridership.
 Peak-direction ridership is at 70% of pre-pandemic numbers, while all other metrics (reverse-peak, midday, evening, Saturday, and Sunday ridership) is at or above pre-pandemic ridership.
+The line's 5,186,614 riders in 2025 made it the third busiest Metra line.

 Route

+The old passenger train depot in Cudahy is near the northern end of the Kenosha Subdivision in Saint Francis.

 The service shares the Union Pacific Railroad's Harvard Subdivision with the Union Pacific Northwest Line from Ogilvie Transportation Center in downtown Chicago to a junction just before station.
 From Clybourn, the North Line splits from the Northwest Line and traverses the Kenosha Subdivision north to Kenosha, Wisconsin.
 The Kenosha Subdivision continues to St. Francis, Wisconsin and a junction with the Union Pacific's Milwaukee Subdivision.

-No passenger trains operate north of Kenosha.
+No passenger trains currently operate north of Kenosha, but options are being considered to eventually extend service to Milwaukee, possibly with different rolling stock.

 The Green Bay Trail parallels the Union Pacific North Line, using the former right of way of the North Shore Line for over 51.9 mi from the Chicago Loop to Kenosha, Wisconsin.

+The Kenosha station, terminus of the UP-N and the only Metra station in Wisconsin.